brendan-stephens/opensearch-langchain/README.md

 ## What is Embedding?

 An embedding is a way to turn things like words, pictures, or sounds into a set of numbers that evaluated mathmatically.
 It’s like giving each word or picture a unique "code".
 For example, the words "dog" and "puppy" might have codes that are very close to each other because they mean similar things.
-This helps computers compare and find related ideas easily.
+This helps programs compare and find related ideas easily.

 ```mermaid
 graph TD